SpitfireSatya/tslint-html-report/README.md

   srcFiles: 'src/**/*.ts', // files to lint
   outDir: 'reports/tslint-html-report', // output folder to write the report to.
   html: 'tslint-report.html', // name of the html report generated
-  breakOnError: false // Should it throw an error in tslint errors are found.
+  breakOnError: false, // Should it throw an error in tslint errors are found.
+  typeCheck: true, // enable type checking. requires tsconfig.json
+  tsconfig: 'tsconfig.json' // path to tsconfig.json
 }
 ```